Propagate Zipkin distributed tracing spans, and report spans to a Zipkin server.

-The code is structured around an opentracing core using the opentracing-lua library to collect timing data of a request in each of Kong’s phases.
+The code is structured around an OpenTracing core using the opentracing-lua library to collect timing data of a request in each of Kong’s phases.

 opentracing-lua compatible extractor, injector, and reporters to implement Zipkin’s protocols.

+An OpenTracing “reporter” is how tracing data is reported to another system.
 This plugin records tracing data for a given request, and sends it as a batch to a Zipkin server using the Zipkin v2 API.
 Note that zipkin version 1.31 or higher is required.

 http_endpoint configuration variable must contain the full uri including scheme, host, port and path sections (i.e. your uri likely ends in